langflow-ai/langflow/docker_example/README.md

 ## Switching to a Specific LangFlow Version

 If you want to use a specific version of LangFlow, you can modify the `image` field under the `langflow` service in the Docker Compose file.
 For example, to use version 1.0-alpha, change `langflowai/langflow:latest` to `langflowai/langflow:1.0-alpha`.

+## Running as Root User

+The Docker Compose configuration specifies that the `langflow` service runs as the root user.
+This is necessary to avoid permission issues when accessing or creating files in directories owned by root or another user inside the container.
+While running containers as root can have security implications, it is a common practice for overcoming permission issues in development environments.
+Ensure to follow best practices for securing your Docker containers in production environments.